koboldyipbot/koboldyipbot.github.io/README.md

 ## Licensing ##
-You may use this code however you see fit as long as you attribute creation to Ames (@KoboldUnderlord on Twitter)
+You may use this code however you see fit as long as you attribute creation to Ames (@KoboldUnderlord on Twitter) Do not repackage this and sell it, I mainly wish it just to be used for fun by people who download it